mkboudreau/sudoku/README.md

 # Sudoku Solver
 ## Go Challenge #8

 This program has some fun to it.
-It has two different approaches to solve the game built in and also will colorize the solution as it is solving it, including showing the backtrackig.
+It has two different approaches (aka finders) to solve sudoku puzzles and it also will colorize the solution as it is solving it, including showing backtracking.

 Works best with a black terminal.

 ## Getting the Program